erikdubois/LinuxMint181i3/README.md

 assign [class="Geary|Evolution"]                                                    → 9
 assign [class="Spotify|spotify"]                                                    → 10

 Tip : if you use sublime-text.
 It gives us 'nag screens' to buy it.
-They will pop up in workspace 2 because of my setting.
+They will pop up in workspace 2 because of my setting assuming sublime-text is active on another workspace then 2.

 ## Reload the config

-Mod4 + SHIFT + R = reset or rerun i3 if you change some code in the config file
+$mod + SHIFT + R = reset or rerun i3 if you change some code in the config file

 ## Start up programs with CTRL + ALT + ...